Tobias-Fermiano/Tobias-Fermiano/README.md

   <p>
     <i>About me:</i>
       My name is Tobias Fermiano, I'm 19 years old and I'm currently graduating in information systems.
       I'm doing some projects that you can access in this profile.
-I have experience and skills with HTML5, CSS3, Java, JavaScript, Bootstrap, Figma and Eclipse.
+I have experience and skills with HTML5, CSS3, Java, Figma and Eclipse.
       To develop is a hobby and a passion to me, I love what I'm doing and what I gonna keep doing for a long, long time!
   </p>
 <b/>